Open-Source Software Libraries Security

 Started in August 2023

 The goal of the project is to collaboratively tackle the issue of Open-Source Software Libraries Security (henceforth OSSLS).
-The project intends to identify security risks in the source code of open source software libraries used in PCSI partners’ applications by combining the output of different testing techniques (static analysis, software component analysis, and fuzz testing).
+The project intends to identify security vulnerabilities in the source code of open source software libraries used in PCSI partners’ applications by combining the output of different testing techniques (static analysis, software composition analysis, and fuzz testing).

 https://pcsi.nl/uploads/projects/OSSLS-1920x1080-vecteezy.jpg

 The PCSI partners involved in the project will share knowledge of the testing techniques’ results, providing additional security attestation when using open source software libraries.
-Also, the PCSI partners in the project will analyze the identified risks and share Threat Intelligence (TI) amongst all other PCSI partners for further policy development.
-Finally, PCSI core partners may decide to make results of analyses conducted within the project available upstream, thus sharing those back with the maintainers of these open source software libraries, where security risks will have been identified.
-Open-source communities may choose to use those results to fix and improve future updated versions.
+Furthermore, the PCSI partners in the project will analyse the identified risks and share this amongst all other PCSI partners for further policy development.
+Finally, PCSI core partners may decide to make results of analyses conducted within the project available upstream, thus sharing those back with the maintainers of these open source software libraries, where security vulnerabilities will have been identified.
+Open-source communities can use these results to fix and improve future updated versions.

 Innovative aspects